 Resources | project name, type | limit 5 | order by name asc.
 Then, select Run query.

 Just as with the first query, running this query multiple times is likely to yield a different set of resources per request.
 The order of the query commands is important.
 In this example, the

 limit.
 This command order first limits the query results and then orders them.

 Resources | project name, type | order by name asc | limit 5.
 Then, select Run query.

-When the final query is run several times, assuming that nothing in your environment is changing, the results returned are consistent and as expected -- ordered by the Name property, but still limited to the top five results.
+When the final query is run several times, assuming that nothing in your environment is changing, the results returned are consistent and ordered by the Name property, but still limited to the top five results.

 The schema browser is located in the left pane of Resource Graph Explorer.
 This list of resources shows all the resource types of Azure resources that are both supported by Azure Resource Graph and that exist in a tenant that you have access to.
 Expanding a resource type or subproperties show child properties that can be used to create a Resource Graph query.

 Selecting the resource type places